 Ownership of the manufacturing asset is a pre-requisite in order to claim the additional investment allowance.
-Should ownership not have passed to the company before the company uses the manufacturing asset for the first time in a qualifying industrial policy project, the additional investment allowance may not be claimed.
+Should ownership not have passed to the company before it uses the manufacturing asset for the first time in a qualifying industrial policy project, the additional investment allowance may not be claimed.

 The determination of when a manufacturing asset can be said to have been brought into use for the first time by the company is a factual one.
 Importantly, the manufacturing asset must have been "used" by the company, which requires that the asset be deployed by the company in such a way that it contributes to the conduct of the qualifying manufacturing activity.
 Stated differently, the manufacturing asset must be used in such a way that it in fact forms a meaningful part of the manufacturing activities of the company.
 The use of the manufacturing asset for a short period may be indicative that the asset was not used in the sense contemplated in section 12I.
-The learned authors of Juta's Commentary on the Income Tax Act correctly note that: "The asset must be used in a way consistent with the intended and future use".
-40
+The authors of Juta's Tax Library correctly state the following:

+"The asset must be used in a way consistent with the intended and future use."